ChanAndKlee/OpenMP-Rank-Sort/README.md

 ## How to run the code
 **Prerequisite:** The program is required to run on the **Windows Subsystem For Linux (WSL)**

+**Detail:**
+- There are 2 main versions: `main.c` and `optimized.c` (The given example on the README file will be `main.c`, but how to run is exactly the same, just change the naming file.)
+- When the sample size is become larger, even it has more threads, but the running time takes to long to complete the work, therefore `optimized.c` will have a little code modification to let it run the inner loop parallely.

 1. First, open the file name `main.c`, and run on the terminal by typing the following command to execute the file, then if you see the main.exe, it's a good sign to do the step 2

 ```shell